 Note: Don’t do this in an obsessed manner.
 You may go crazy.

-Some students have missed exam because they didn’t know the exact location of their exam.
+Some students have missed the exam because they didn’t know the exact location of their exam.

-It’s not right for you to start asking for directions to the exam venue on the exam day.
-Do all your investigations a day or days before the exam day.
+It’s not right for you to ask for directions to the exam venue on the exam day or a day before.
+Do all your investigations at least a few days before the exam day.

-When we experience fear, our adrenal glands release adrenaline into the blood stream.
-This causes a series of biological reactions in our body:
+When we experience fear, our adrenal glands release adrenaline into the bloodstream.
+This causes a series of biological reactions in which:

-- It increases blood and oxygen flow to our muscles so we can run faster.
+- Increases blood and oxygen flow to our muscles so we can run faster.

-- It restricts blood flow to other areas such as our stomach.
+- Restricts blood flow to other areas such as our stomach

-- It dilates our pupils so we can better see things around us.
+- #Dilates our pupils so we can better see things around us

-A WASSCE question paper should not make you fear—it can’t give you any physical harm.
+A WASSCE question paper should not make you fear because it can’t cause you any physical harm.

 Self-perceived fear of the WASSCE does you no good.
-It’d only make you to make wrong decisions before the WASSCE or in the examination hall.
+It’ll only cause you to make wrong decisions before the WASSCE or in the examination hall.

-Develop a strategy or plan for each subject before the WASSCE and stick to executing the plan.
+Develop a strategy or plan for studying each subject before the WASSCE and stick to executing the plan.

 I’m not talking of negative strategies like:

-- How sneak text books into the exam hall
+- How to sneak text books into the exam hall

 - How to sneak mobile phones into the exam hall